172009/Face-Tracking/README.md

 ### USAGE
-_exit: using "e" button on keyboard to escape_
+_Exit: using "e" button on keyboard to escape_
+_Load picture and Images: using "p", choose the picture or videos you like from file_
+_Camera: using "c" to open camera when you want to change from picture, videos -> camera_

 ### Support
 _Fix your self_